Artery Gear: Fusion: Reception

-Pocket Gamer highlights the Quality-of-Life features and generous gacha system, but notes that there were translation issues.
+Pocket Gamer highlights the Quality-of-Life features and generous gacha system, but notes that there were translation issues and lack of gender variety.
 BunnyGaming.com echoes the translation issues and criticized the poor gacha pity system, but praises the game's visuals and auto-play features.
 Hardcore iOS remarks that "resource grinding and farming is one of the spots where improvements can be made," but otherwise considers Artery Gear: Fusion as "a decent timesink."
+AppGamer would highlight the good visuals and generous starting rewards, but would offer concerns over optimization.
+GamingonPhone would echo the praise of the visuals and auto-play features, but would have their own set of concerns with the story feeling "boring" at points, and the stamina system.